Alluxio/alluxio/docs/en/Security.md

 POSIX permission model is used in Alluxio to assign permissions and control access rights.

-By default Alluxio runs in SIMPLE secure mode in which authentication and authorization are required.
+By default Alluxio runs in SIMPLE secure mode in which a simple authentication is required.
+SIMPLE indicates that server trusts whoever the client claims to be.
 See [Security specific configuration](Configuration-Settings.html#security-configuration) to enable and use security features.